elizangelaxavier/Microsoft-DP200/instructions/dp-200-06_instructions.md

 1. Explain data streams and event processing
 1. Data Ingestion with Event Hubs
+1. Initiate a data generation application
 1. Processing Data with Stream Analytics Jobs

 ## Scenario

-As part of the digital transformation project, you have been tasked by the CIO to help the marketing departments become more productive with aspects of their work.
-Over the last few years the marketing department has been using Twitter to amplify marketing message around the bicycle products that are sold.
+As part of the digital transformation project, you have been tasked by the CIO to help the customer services departments identify fraudulent calls.
+Over the last few years the customer services departments have observed an increase in calls from fraudulent customer who are asking for support for bikes that are no longer in warranty, or bikes that have not even been purchased at AdventureWorks.

-Whilst the department can provide reach numbers post campaign, they are unable to understand who is interacting with their campaigns in real-time, as the volumes are difficult to track manually.
-As a result, they would like to implement a system that can track in real-time who is responding to their campaign.
+The department are currently relying on the experience of customer services agents to identify this.
+As a result, they would like to implement a system that can help the agents track in real-time who could be making a fradulent claim.

 At the end of this lad, you will have:

 1. Explain data streams and event processing
 1. Data Ingestion with Event Hubs
+1. Initiate a data generation application
 1. Processing Data with Stream Analytics Jobs

 > **IMPORTANT**: As you go through this lab, make a note of any issue(s) that you have encountered in any provisioning or configuration tasks and log it in the table in the document located at _\Labfiles\DP-200-Issues-Doc.docx_.
 Document the Lab number, note the technology, Describe the issue, and what was the resolution.
 Save this document as you will refer back to it in a later module.